chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 Sabine also pointed out that the idea of Beauty is constantly changing.
 For example, we used to consider an elliptical orbit as ugly.
 (To be honest, I suppose most people still do.)
 Thus it can't be used as a guidance.
 I agree with Feynman that we should look for the truth no matter whether there is an ultimate truth or it's like onions with multiple layers.
 But what is the guidance then?
 Beauty is probably not.

+And Sabine thinks that consistency is a possible guidance, but I must admit I am confused that (1) consistency is also a kind of beauty and (2) the biggest problem we have today is that we are lack of consistency in different disciplines due to emergence[^3].

 ## §2 Bias

 The word "bias" does not sound comfortable, and I believe most of the time most of people mean well.
 I'm not accusing anybody, it's just that we can learn from the past.
 Talking about it will probably make it better, while not talking about it will definitely not make it better.